Lyudmila Zhivkova: Biography

-Zhivkova was born in Sofia.
+Zhivkova was born in Sofia to Zhivkov and Mara Maleeva-Zhivkova.
 She studied history at Sofia University (1965) and history of art at Moscow State University (1970), before researching a book on British-Turkish relations at St Antony's College, Oxford.
+Her mother, who had encouraged her scholarly work and did not want her to turn towards politics, died in 1971; this paved the way for her father to start fast-tracking her on a political career.
 She then became assistant president of the Committee for Art and Culture (1972–1973), its first vice president (1973–1975) and its president (with the rank of a minister) between 1975 and her death in 1981.
 Zhivkova was a deputy in the 7th (1976–1981) and 8th (1981) National Assembly of Bulgaria.
 In her lifetime, Zhivkova published a volume of "collected works" (mostly edited speeches) which was translated into major world languages; her trademark ideas about the need to bring up and educate "rounded personalities" and "imbue public life with beauty" sat awkwardly alongside militant Marxism–Leninism.

 Public office

 Lyudmila Zhivkova's office as the de facto head of Bulgarian culture brought the nation's artistic community increased freedom at a time when, after the crushing of the Prague Spring, Soviet-bloc Communist orthodoxy was otherwise stricter than ever.
 Moreover, as daughter of the head of Party and state, Zhivkova was often seen as "heir apparent" and enjoyed powers beyond her official purview.
 Thus, Zhivkova and her second husband Ivan Slavkov held renowned Friday soirées at their central Sofia apartment, offering opportunities for those with a cause to lobby her father indirectly.

-Zhivkova is credited with cutting across red tape and ensuring the rapid construction of Sofia's enormous and very complex National Palace of Culture which opened around the time of her death.
-Another of her achievements was the opening of Sofia's National Gallery of World Art, for whose collection a large number of foreign paintings and statues were acquired on world markets.
-In line with her pet idea of "rounded personalities," shortly before her death Zhivkova produced the Banner of Peace world children's assembly in Sofia under the aegis of Unesco.
-She also helped establish the 1300 Years of Bulgaria Foundation, a quasi-independent entity to endow the arts.

-Alongside bringing foreign culture to Bulgaria, Zhivkova did much to permit and encourage Bulgarian artists to travel abroad for study and practice.
-She also organised the Thracian Gold Treasures from Bulgaria travelling exhibition which visited over 25 world cities, bringing much acclaim.

-Though personally an extreme ascetic, Zhivkova was also indirectly credited with the opening of a number of cafés, restaurants and other establishments which returned a measure of pre-Communist bourgeois grace to Bulgaria's cities.

-Great support for the Bulgarian creative arts was another feature of Zhivkova's term as leader of Bulgarian arts.
-Greater than customary emphasis on indigenous culture alongside great fanfare, marked the 1300th anniversary of Bulgaria.